-Sardinia is the second largest island of Italy, and is situated in the midst of the Mediterranean Sea.
-It is immediately to the south of Corsica, which is French territory.
-It can be reached by ferry in 5 hours from Rome, 7 from Nice or by plane from a number of international airports.
+Sardinia is the second largest island in Italy, and is situated in the middle of the Mediterranean.
+It is immediately to the south of Corsica (which belongs to France).
+It can be reached in 5 hours by ferry from Rome, 7 from Nice or by plane from several different international airports.

 The Greeks called it Hyknusa